 How do I dispose of batteries?

 If they are alkaline they can go in the regular trash.
 If they are not they can be placed in the proper recycling bins located on the second floor of Ford Hall outside room 226.
+Make sure the anode and cathode are both taped up.
 If they are large they must be submitted to the EH&S officer as chemical waste.